fabricjs/fabric.js/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

         It hurts us the throw away good work, effort and time put into fabric so please stay patient.
-        You are welcome to join the migration effort 🔨 https://github.com/fabricjs/fabric.js/issues/7596 -->
+        You are welcome to join the migration effort 🔨 https://github.com/fabricjs/fabric.js/issues/7596

+        If you remain strong minded about PRing and the fix is small you can submit a PR to the 5.x branch During the migration we will port these changes to master -->